foundata/guidelines/licensing-how-to-apply.md

 This project is licensed under the GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](LICENSES/GPL-3.0-or-later.txt) for the full text.

-The [`.reuse/dep5`](.reuse/dep5) file provides detailed licensing and copyright information in a human- and machine-readable format.
-This includes parts that may be subject to different licensing or usage terms, such as third party components.
+The [`REUSE.toml`](REUSE.toml) file provides detailed licensing and copyright information in a human- and machine-readable format.
+This includes parts that may be subject to different licensing or usage terms, such as third-party components.
 The repository conforms to the [REUSE specification](https://reuse.software/spec/), you can use [`reuse spdx`](https://reuse.readthedocs.io/en/latest/readme.html#cli) to create a [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange).
 <!--REUSE-IgnoreEnd-->
 ```